wentasah/qstopmotion/README_NMake_Windows.txt

 6.1 Create the installer for qStopMotion
 --------------------------------------------------------------------------------

-* Start the "Qt 4.8.4 Command Prompt".
+* Start the "Visua Studio 2013 - Visual Studio Tools - VS2013 x64 Native Tools Command Prompt"
 * Move to the new created destination directory.
 * Call "nmake package".
-* The Windows installer with the name 'qstopmotion-x.y.z-win32.exe' will be created in the destination directory.
+* The Windows installer with the name 'qstopmotion-x.y.z-win64.exe' will be created in the destination directory.
-* The portable application with the name 'qstopmotion-x.y.z-win32.zip' will be created in the destination directory.
+* The portable application with the name 'qstopmotion-x.y.z-win64.zip' will be created in the destination directory.

 6.2 Test the installer